-The humble guitar tuner remains an essential tool for electric, acoustic and bass players - not only does it help you tune up your own instrument, it ensures you're in tune with the rest of the band, too.
+However boring it may seem, the humble tuner remains one of the most essential tools for electric, acoustic and bass players - not only does it help you tune up your own instrument, it ensures you're in tune with the rest of the band, too.
+Still don't own one?
+Our pick of the best guitar tuners should help...

-Nowadays, there's a huge range available, from pedals to clip-on headstock tuners, handhelds and, increasingly, free and paid-for guitar tuner apps for your phone or tablet.
+Nowadays, there's a huge range on offer, from pedals models to options that clip on to your headstock.
+Elsewhere you handhelds and free and paid-for guitar tuner apps for your smartphone or tablet.
+The most important thing to remember is that none of them will break the bank.

-So, which is the best guitar tuner for you?
-Here, we've rounded up the best tuners in the world, for players of all abilities, so whether you're tuning a guitar for the first time or using one to set up your guitar's intonation, we've got you covered.
+So, if you're wondering which is the best guitar tuner for you, we've rounded up the best tuners in the world, aimed at all abilities.
+Whether you're tuning up your guitar for the first time or using one to set up your guitar's intonation, we've got you covered.

 1. TC Electronic PolyTune 3